Casting Call: 2023 Lost Souls of Gastown Storytellers

 by Lani Russwurm

 [By Lani Russwurm] This is the second post in our Squatting Early Vancouver Series.
 Don’t miss out on part 1 about the Tar Flat neighourhood.
-When the Canadian Pacific Railway arrived to claim the massive real estate holdings it was granted on the West Coast, the company found many people who had beat them to...
+When the Canadian Pacific Railway arrived in Vancouver in the 1880s to claim the massive real estate holdings they’d been granted, the company found many people who’d beat them to...
 Read More The post Squatting Early Vancouver Part 2: Cut Throat Johnny’s appeared first on ..read more

 Visit website